VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

       - `tags/autoComplete/tags` - returns tags matching the given `tagPrefix` and/or `expr`.
 See [these docs](https://graphite.readthedocs.io/en/stable/tags.html#auto-complete-support).
       - `tags/autoComplete/values` - returns tag values matching the given `valuePrefix` and/or `expr`.
 See [these docs](https://graphite.readthedocs.io/en/stable/tags.html#auto-complete-support).
       - `tags/delSeries` - deletes series matching the given `path`.
 See [these docs](https://graphite.readthedocs.io/en/stable/tags.html#removing-series-from-the-tagdb).

+* URL for query stats across all tenants: `http://<vmselect>:8481/api/v1/status/top_queries`.
+It lists with the most frequently executed queries and queries taking the most duration.

 * URL for time series deletion: `http://<vmselect>:8481/delete/<accountID>/prometheus/api/v1/admin/tsdb/delete_series?match[]=<timeseries_selector_for_delete>`.
   Note that the `delete_series` handler should be used only in exceptional cases such as deletion of accidentally ingested incorrect time series.
 It shouldn't